 This fresh, filling, and delicious chia seed pudding is unlike most breakfast recipes in that you prepare it the night before, and it only takes 5 minutes to make.
-It’s also super-rich in beneficial nutrients.
+It’s also rich in beneficial nutrients.
 Coconut milk is high in medium-chain triglycerides (MCT), fatty acids which counterintuitively boost our metabolism.
 It’s also creamy and delicious.
 Chia seeds – often touted as superfoods – are packed with fiber, protein, and omega-3’s, in addition to containing magnesium, calcium, iron, and zinc.

 1 can unsweetened coconut milk, full fat or light.
 I usually go for the classic, full fat kind.